 Twice exceptional is a relatively new term known only in education and research circles.
 Some parents know it because they have a twice exceptional child.
 A simple definition of twice exceptional would be a person who is both gifted in some manner and challenged in another.
-I am intellectually gifted and dyslexic and epileptic.
+I am intellectually gifted and dyslexic and epileptic and have a painful connective tissue disorder.
 Some are mathematically brilliant and autistic.
 Some may be AD/HD and unbelievably artistic.
 It is usually not so simple as to identify only “two” labels.
 The labels start to pile up over time.

 There are never just two things to label or address, so twice is a misnomer.
 We are talking about people who may have multiple challenges such as slow processing, poor attention, social anxiety, mysterious health problems, emotional challenges, and poor school performance.
 These very same people may be incredibly articulate and have an unbelievable memory for data.
 Some may be incredible problem solvers able to think outside the box.
 Some may even be savants.